fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 ### Data Tier

 In the data tier, we decided six relationships tables in SQLite to define the user actions, which is defined in the path "resources\\create_table.sql".
-Their basic CUID operations of the tables are defined in the namespace DAO, which includes "AccountDAO.fs", "FollowDAO.fs", "HashtagDAO.fs", "TweetDAO.fs", "TweetMentionDAO.fs", "TweetHashtagDAO.fs".
+Their basic CRUD operations of the tables are defined in the namespace DAO, which includes "AccountDAO.fs", "FollowDAO.fs", "HashtagDAO.fs", "TweetDAO.fs", "TweetMentionDAO.fs", "TweetHashtagDAO.fs".
 Each time running the program, the programmed databade file "tweet_sys_db" is newly created.
 - Account: User ID, User name
 - Follow: User name, Follower name
 - Hashtag: User ID, Topic, Creator(User name)